sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ### Sharing and reuse benefits all

 Open standards and OSS make it easy to share and reuse solutions, as well as data, information and knowledge.
-This also aligns with the Policy on Service and Digital and the [Mandatory procedures for EA assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602):

-- data and information are open by default as per the Directive on Open Government;
-- source code is released under an appropriate OSS licence;
-- existing solutions, components, and processes are leveraged and reused; and
-- code is shared publicly when appropriate, and when not, shared within the GC.

 Moreover, leveraging open standards and OSS enables ESDC to work in the open by default, including in software development and service design, creating opportunities for cross-jurisdictional cooperation for the improvement of services to Canadians.